-When replacing batteries, the remote unit may need to be reprogrammed with a switch on the keyless entry system control box.
+When replacing batteries, the remote unit may need to be reprogrammed with a push button on the keyless entry system control box.

-The entry system control box is located in the passenger side trim panel (remove magazine rack to access).

-To access the keyless entry control box, remove magazine rack and open carefully to avoid damage or disconnection of wiring looms.
+The keyless entry control box is located in the passenger side trim panel (remove magazine rack to access).
+Open carefully to avoid damage or disconnection of wiring looms.